JasonWhall/Meet-Milestone/README.md

 # Meet-Milestone

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Checks the Milestone matches the required value from Jira.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that checks the milestone matches the minimum semantic version.
-> This expects the Jira version to be valid semver <https://semver.org/>
+> This expects the Milestone to be valid semver <https://semver.org/>

 ## Setup